pstackebrandt/BlazorCookbookApp/docs/project-management/GitHub-Pages-Project-Template.md

 ### Step 2: Create Description
 1. Write a concise title (max 80 characters)
-2. Create a 2-3 sentence description (target: 150-200 characters) focusing on:
+2. Create a 2-3 sentence description focusing on:
-   - What the project does
+   - **What the project actually does** (concrete actions, not vague concepts)
-   - Key technical features
-   - Why it's useful or interesting
-3. Avoid overly technical jargon unless targeting developers
+   - **Technical implementation** (specific technologies and functionality)
+   - **Purpose and development approach** (why it was built, how it was developed)
+3. **Writing style guidelines:**
+   - **Concrete action verbs:** "implements", "manages", "lists", "serves" rather than "showcases", "demonstrates"
+   - **Specific functionality:** "dynamically lists recipe content pages" not "dynamic content listing"
+   - **Technical accuracy:** Describe what the application actually accomplishes
 4. **Text prominence:** Keep description as main focus - don't let technology lists overshadow the core message
-5. **Optimization checklist:**
-   - Remove redundant words and phrases
-   - Use action verbs ("showcases", "demonstrates", "features")
-   - Combine related concepts
-   - Focus on visitor value, not implementation details
+5. **German translations:** Consider adding German title and description for broader accessibility
+6. **Fluent structure pattern:**
+   - **First sentence:** What it does technically
+   - **Second sentence:** What purpose it serves / who benefits
+   - **Third sentence:** Development approach or unique aspects

 ### Step 3: List Technologies
 1. **Primary Technology:** The main framework/language